 With clubs within across seven states and territories, Australia is the largest polocrosse-playing country in the world.

-This unique sport originated in Australia in 1939 and is dubbed as the “King of the One Horse Sports.”
-Polocrosse is governed by the International Polocrosse Council (IPC), is currently played in 18 countries and boasts over 10,000 players worldwide.
+This unique sport originated in Australia in 1939 and has been dubbed as the “King of the one-horse sports”.
+Polocrosse on the world stage is governed by the International Polocrosse Council (IPC), and is currently played in 18 countries and has more than 10,000 players worldwide.

-Possibly the best Polocrosse action you will see played anywhere in the world is at the Australian National Championships.
-This massive event is held every 2 years and showcases the best players and horses from each state when they come together to compete for the Australian Champions title.
-The National Championships are played on a rotational basis around the seven States and Territories, a state hosts the competition on behalf of the Polocrosse Association of Australia.
+This massive event is held every two years and showcases the best players and horses from each state and territory, where they come together to compete for the Australian Champions title.